-The guidance referenced in Q1 is found in ASC 944 Financial Institutions-Insurance, and is defined as relating to long-duration contracts.
+The guidance referenced in Q1 is found in ASC 944, Financial Services-Insurance, and is defined as relating to long-duration contracts.
 Long-duration insurance contracts are identified in ASC 944-40-30 as including traditional long-duration contracts, universal life-type contracts, certain participating life insurance contracts, and financial guarantee insurance contracts.
-The profits-followed-by-losses guidance could also apply to limited-pay insurance contracts because they follow the accounting rules for traditional long-duration contracts for establishing reserves.
-Depending on the basis on which contracts are grouped for premium deficiency and loss recognition testing, some practitioners have concluded that it may be appropriate to include investment contracts in the analysis of whether profits followed by losses is anticipated for a block of business.
-However, because increasing contract liabilities on investment contracts for loss recognition is not permitted (ASC 944-60-35-6), increasing liabilities in anticipation of profits followed by losses would be considered inappropriate.
+The profits followed by losses guidance also could apply to limited-pay insurance contracts because they follow the accounting rules for traditional long-duration contracts for establishing reserves.
+Some practitioners have concluded that it may be appropriate to include investment contracts in the analysis of whether profits followed by losses are anticipated for a block of business.
+However, because increasing contract liabilities on investment contracts for loss recognition is not permitted (ASC 944-60-35-6), increasing liabilities in anticipation of profits followed by losses are closely related to premium deficiency testing, it is expected that the testing for related products would be consistent with a company's established accounting policy applied to premium deficiency testing.

-The profits followed by losses accounting guidance also would appear to apply to property and casualty contracts, which are classified as long-duration under the referenced paragraph.
+The profits followed by losses accounting guidance also would appear to apply to those property and casualty contracts classified as long-duration under the referenced paragraph.
 However, certain property and casualty contracts that appear to have profits followed by losses characteristics are not within the scope of this practice note because they are covered by other sections of the accounting literature that adjust for profits followed by losses directly.
 For example, extended warranty contracts often charge level premiums, which, if earned on a prorata basis, typically are sufficient to cover expected claims in the early years but are deficient in the later years of a contract.
-Unearned premium liabilities (and potentially premium deficiency reserves) often are established for such contracts pursuant to ASC 605-20-25 Revenue Recognition-Services-Recognition (formerly FASB Technical Bulletin 90-1), thereby eliminating any potential for the profits followed by losses situation outlined in this practice note from occurring.
+Unearned premium liabilities (and potentially premium deficiency reserves) often are established for such contracts pursuant to ASC 605-20-25, Revenue Recognition-Services-Recognition (formerly FASB Technical Bulletin 90-1), thereby eliminating any potential for the profits followed by losses situation outlined in this practice note from occurring.
+In addition, claim reserves do not normally generate profits followed by losses because (1) the assumptions underlying claim reserves typically are reset at each reporting date to reflect current expectations, and (2) they do not incorporate any expectation of future premiums.
+Therefore, actuaries may find that the profits followed by losses guidance covered by this practice note does not apply to many property and casualty reserves.